Coleman-Gross Heights and $p$-adic N\'eron Functions on Jacobians of Genus $2$ Curves: Introduction

 Our description of the above-mentioned subspace and the resulting $p$-adic N\'eron function is explicit.
-In future work, we develop algorithms for their computation.
-There we also describe how to compute the Coleman--Gross height in bad reduction.
+In~\cite{BKM23}, we develop algorithms for their computation.
+There we also describe how to compute the Coleman--Gross height in bad reduction, see also the second author's PhD thesis~\cite{KayaPhD}.
 The main issue is the computation of Vologodsky integrals of differentials of the third kind, based on work of the second author~\cite{Kaya}, partially in collaboration with Katz~\cite{KatzKaya}.
-Using this, we compute the integral points on a genus~$2$ curve using quadratic Chabauty in bad reduction.
+We also give in~\cite{BKM23} the first example in the literature of a quadratic Chabauty computation in bad reduction.